Gemorroj/phpwhois2/README.md

 Requirements
 ------------

-phpWhois requires PHP 8.2 or better with OpenSSL support to work properly.
+PHPWhois2 requires PHP 8.2 or better with OpenSSL support to work properly.

 Without SSL support you will not be able to query domains which do not have a whois server but that have a https based whois.